Merrell Moab 3 Mid Waterproof (Men's) · โ˜… 4.2 Best Budget Check price on Amazon →

 LastForgiving, high volume

-Should you buy the Merrell Moab 3 Mid Waterproof (Men's)?
+Merrell Moab 3 Mid Waterproof (Men's) FAQs

-Is the Merrell Moab 3 Mid Waterproof worth $145 in 2026?+
+Is the Merrell Moab 3 Mid Waterproof worth the price in 2026?

 Yes for first-time hikers, weekend day-trippers, and anyone with wide or high-volume feet.
 The Moab 3 is not the boot for 30-pound packs or hundreds of miles of off-trail terrain, but in its lane it is a strong value.

-Moab 3 vs Salomon X Ultra 4 Mid GTX: which is better?+
+Moab 3 vs Salomon X Ultra 4 Mid GTX: which is better?

 The Salomon is lighter, faster, and better waterproofed for sustained rain.
 The Merrell is roomier, cheaper, and less demanding on the foot during break-in.
 Choose by foot shape and budget.

-How long does the M Select Dry membrane last?+
+How long does the M Select Dry membrane last?

 Owner-report data and our testing converge around 400-600 miles before the membrane begins to wet through at flex points.
 Gore-Tex typically lasts 200-300 miles longer.

-Should I buy the wide version?+
+Should I buy the wide version?

 If your toes touch the side of every running shoe you own, yes.
 Even the standard width is more forgiving than most boots, but the Wide is genuinely roomy.

-Are these good for wet weather backpacking?+
+Are these good for wet weather backpacking?

 For overnighters with packs under 25 pounds, yes.
 For multi-day trips with heavier loads or sustained rain, step up to a stiffer Gore-Tex boot like the Salomon Quest 4.

-๐Ÿ“… Update log
+Update log

 Riley Cooper